Home » Easy » Repurposed Lamp Metal Plant Stand

 Painted Repurposed Lamps

-So, basically, spray a coat of black paint, then add the top coat of the chalky paint.
+So, spray a coat of black paint, then add the top coat of the chalky paint.

-I’ve been using these emery boards I bought on Amazon for years.
+I’ve been using these emery boards, which I bought on Amazon, for years.
 Using the emery boards for distressing gives you more control than sand paper on small areas.
-This is especially helpful when you’re wanting subtle distressing.
+This is especially helpful when you want subtle distressing.
 I continued with this technique on the other two repurposed metal plant stands.

 Repurposed Lamp Metal Plant Stands

 Do you love them as much as I do?
-They currently reside in my hallway, and I smile every time I walk by them.
-The light distressing is a difficult choice—tough to know when to stop.
+They currently reside in my hallway, and I smile when walking by them.
+The light distressing is a difficult choice—it is tough to know when to stop.

 Candle Holders made from Repurposed Lamps